maboalim/eureka-naming-server/README.md

 # eureka-naming-server

-This is a demo for eureka naming server between many microservices The other microservices (currency-exchange-service, currency-conversion-service and limits service) knowing the service URL which they should call from the eureka naming server
+This is a test project for eureka naming server between many microservices The other microservices (currency-exchange-service, currency-conversion-service and limits service) knowing the service URL which they should call from the eureka naming server